jimhigson/oboe.js/writing/main/3_Background.md

 resource; for example, if change of objects formats propagates knock-on changes where ever the object is used it is very difficult to commit small diffs to the VCS which make incremental changes to a tightly focused area of the system.
+A method of programming which truly embraced extreme programming would allow constant change without disparate, barely related parts having to be modified in parallel when structural refactoring occurs.
 The coupling is all the more acute where the format of the item being inspected is defined by an independently maintained service.

 In the domain of markup languages, declarative selector co-languages such as XPATH exist whose coupling is loose enough that their